melharfi/MELHARFI-2D-Game-Engine/README.md

 My favorite games were always 2D especially RPG/MMORPGs.
 You'll soon see that there's not a lot of 2D MMORPG games (good ones), nor 2D games engines, maybe some old ones, but they are no longer supported, like SDL or XNA(reported to MONO by now).
 You'll soon get stuck and no one can help you as i already try them and documentation is poor.
-In the other hand, I was only familiar with C# language and the .NET technology, most of the engines was in C++.
+In the other hand, I was only familiar with C# language and the .NET technology, so most of the engines was in C++.

 ### Question 3
 What distinguishes it from the others 2D Game Engines